blostein/blostein.github.io/docs/index.md

 layout: home
 ---

-I'm a PhD candidate in Epidemiologic Science at the University of Michigan.
+I'm a postdoctoral fellow at Vanderbilt University Medical Center.
+I completed my PhD in Epidemiology at the University of Michigan School of Public Health.
 My work broadly uses high-dimensional omics measurements as markers and mediators of environment-disease relationships.

-My doctoral training has included work in epidemiology, statistical genetics, and bioinformatics.
+I use tools and techniques from epidemiology, statistical genetics, and bioinformatics to understand complex human diseases.

 [Download the pdf of my CV here](https://freidablostein.com/Research/CV.pdf)